Berikai/bitwig-theme-editor/README.md

 Head to the [Releases page](https://github.com/Berikai/bitwig-theme-editor/releases) to download the latest version.

+## Themes

+You can find themes made by community [here](https://github.com/Berikai/awesome-bitwig-themes).

 ## Usage

 You can run the app directly without parameters to use it with a simple UI.